ian-IBCIRL/IBCIRL-spaceinvaders/README.md

 It said it would help me create a simple Space Invaders game using JavaScript and HTML.
 It attempted to build a complete, playable version of Space Invaders game for you!

+And we just added a React Mobile version at space-invaders-mobile.html

 ## Features
 Here's what I've built: